MungaiVic/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - This script adds execution permission to the owner, the group owner and the other users, to the file `hello`

-## James Bond
+## 8. James Bond

 - This script sets permissions to the file `hello` as follows:
-	-> Owner: no permission at all
+	- Owner: no permission at all
-	-> Group: no permission at all
+	- Group: no permission at all
-	-> Other users: all the permissions
+	- Other users: all the permissions

+## 9. John Doe

+- This script sets the mode of the file `hello` to this:
+	> `-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello`